awsdocs/amazon-rds-user-guide/doc_source/USER_MultiAZDBCluster_ReadRepl.md

 ### Considerations<a name="multi-az-db-clusters-instance-read-replica-considerations"></a>

 Consider the following before you create a DB instance read replica from a Multi\-AZ DB cluster:
-+ You can only create a DB instance read replica with an RDS for MySQL Multi\-AZ DB cluster as the source\.
-You can't create a DB instance read replica with an RDS for PostgreSQL Multi\-AZ DB cluster as the source\.
 + When you create the DB instance read replica, it must be on the same major version as its source cluster, and the same or higher minor version\.
 After you create it, you can optionally upgrade the read replica to a higher minor version than the source cluster\.
 + When you create the DB instance read replica, the allocated storage must be the same as the allocated storage of the source Multi\-AZ DB cluster\.
 You can change the allocated storage after the read replica is created\.
-+ The `gtid-mode` parameter must be set to `ON` for the source Multi\-AZ DB cluster\.
++ For RDS for MySQL, the `gtid-mode` parameter must be set to `ON` for the source Multi\-AZ DB cluster\.
 For more information, see [Working with DB cluster parameter groups for Multi\-AZ DB clusters](USER_WorkingWithDBClusterParamGroups.md)\.
 + An active, long\-running transaction can slow the process of creating the read replica\.
 We recommend that you wait for long\-running transactions to complete before creating a read replica\.
 + We strongly recommend that you create all read replicas in the same virtual private cloud \(VPC\) based on Amazon VPC of the source Multi\-AZ DB cluster\.